joaopizani/env.gnu-screen-shared/README.md

 the right to _write_ on your windows, but you can always kick him or return him to the _watch-only_ group...

-However, setting up this "environment" in a productive and secure is kind of hard, and you have to know about SSH keys, remote command execution restriction, etc. So I created this project that consists of a little script to help you setup a SSH key with the only purpose of letting someone work together with you in a shared Screen session.
+However, setting up this "environment" in a **productive and secure** way is hard, and you have to know about SSH keys, remote command execution restriction, etc. So I created this repository that consists of a handy script to help you setup a SSH key which sole purpose is letting someone work together with you in a shared Screen session.

-You should run the script "newkey.sh" as the user who will _create_ the shared Screen session.
+You should run the script `newkey.sh` as the user who will _create_ the shared Screen session.
-That is, if you usually use you computer (and run Screen) as the user "batman", than "batman" is the user which must run the "newkey.sh"
+That is, if you usually use you computer (and run Screen) as the user "batman", then "batman" is the user which must run the `newkey.sh`

 You should run the script like this: